top of page

 Dementia Assessment

-If a diagnosis of Dementia has been established, a range of research-proven medications can then be commenced to try to improve the cognitive function of people who have certain types of dementia like Alzheimer's disease.
-However, the treatment of Dementia involves more than just the use of medications and ultimately requires a holistic approach to care.
+If a diagnosis of Dementia has been established, a range of research-proven medications can then be commenced to try to improve the cognitive function of people who have certain types of dementia.
+There are now also treatments (Lecanemab and Donanemab) available to slow the rate of progression of Alzheimer's disease (see section below).

 Being given a diagnosis of Dementia will have a significant impact on a person and on their family.
 Understanding the nature of the condition, both from the perspective of the person suffering with the condition, and from the perspective of family members, is crucial in helping to provide the necessary long-term support so as to enable the person with Dementia to have the best quality of life possible.
 Enlisting the help of local services and supportive organisations like the Alzheimer's Society in this process can be invaluable.